nexclouding/NexCloud/README.md

 <hr>

 ## Prerequisites
-The installation of Nexcloud can be support by DC/OS CLI and GUI of Univese.
+The installation of Nexcloud can be supported by DC/OS CLI and GUI of Univese.
 It needs some applications such as Influx, MySQL, Redis, Kafka before the installation of Nexcloud. <br><br>
 ※	If you have already install these application of Influx, MySQL, Redis, Kafka, you can use existing application.
 However, it can be possible to change the configuration of the Nexcloud installation.  ( it not necessary, if you use still default configuration of these apps.
 Please check configuration of Database Name, Password, Account, Port, VIP about these apps )
 Access to DC/OS CLI installed node
 <br>